DAY 4: Tuesday June 5th: St Etienne to Jas des Bailles:

-DAY 4: Tuesday June 5th: St Etienne to Jas des Bailles: 22k walk (make that 30k); 9hrs 30 mins: blue skies, 15°C to 21°C
+Walk: 22k (make that 30k); 9hrs 30 mins: blue skies, 15°C to 21°C

-We pack and leave at 8.30 and walk the 2.5k into the village of St Etienne.
-We buy jambon (sec, so it keeps 2 days) and bread, but the magasin is closed today.
-Come back tomorrow when there's a market, we are told.
+We arise at 6am, and sit in the lounge of the Saint Clair Hotel, the only place with WiFi.
+A few phone calls later then breakfast of Baguettes and croissants, yoghurt and tinned apricots.
+The coffee from the machine is superb.
+Always a good coffee in France.
+We pack and leave at 8.30am and walk 2.5k into the village of St Etienne to buy jambon (sec, so it keeps 2 days) and bread from the bakery, but the magasin is closed today.
+Come back tomorrow we are told.
 So no tomatoes for lunch - time to bring out the Vegemite.

 We leave the village and it's all uphill.
-The Hotel Saint Clair is at 520 metres and we are going up and up to the Sommet of the Lure.
+The Hotel Saint Clair is at 520 metres and we are going up to the Sommet of the Lure.
 The map says we climb to 1400 metres but then drop down to 856metres.
-We climb and climb relentlessly.
 The views looking back are magnificent.
-We stop half way up to boil the billy for a tea and check out the map.
+We stop half way up to boil the billy for a tea and check the map.
 Whoops!
-The map is folded along the line of the 856metre height measurement when I suddenly realise that the fold in the map is hiding a 1 - a very important 1, because that makes the height 1,856 - ouch.
-Oh well, we are doing it anyway.
+The map is folded along the line of the 826metre height and I realise that the fold in the map is hiding a 1 - a very important 1, because that makes the height 1,826.
+Oh well, we’re doing it anyway.
+Then on to the Notre Dame de Lure - a 12th century church in the middle of nowhere, complete with postcards and candles.

 We climb the Sommet of the Lure, adorned with communication towers, and wind our way down the ridge with views to the Alps to the north, and back to the valley of Provence to the South.
 It was so magnificent.
 We walk a few k down the ridge line til we meet the road and look for the GR6 leading 1k down to the refuge at Jas des Bailles.
 We find it and it's steep.
 It's a vertical incline on shaley rocks.
 We don't need a broken angle at this stage so we decide to take the road, but it's zigs and zags will make the walk about almost 10k longer - and it's already after 3pm.
 We set off down the road resigned to the fact that it will be well after 5pm when we arrive.
 But it's a beautiful day, still with the Alps to our left as we descend down to the valley.
 There's not many cars on the road, just a few cyclists struggling up the mountain.
 We see the GR6 cross the road and it looks a little less step so we cut off 1k by taking the track - steep but less steep than we had seen at the top.
 My hips hurt, Ian's feet hurt, I'm thinking again what I can get rid of out of the pack as I manoeuvre it up and down and sideways to relieve the pressure points on my hip bones which are now only half a millimetre from the flesh since i've lost at least a Kilo in body weight today - I think I can find 2kg worth of undies and socks and shirts.
 We stop for a quick cup of tea on the side of the road, only 5 k to go.
 Ouch.
 We stride off, our GPS gives us a huge boost in confidence as we know exactly where we are going and how far.
 We roll into Jas des Bailles at 6.10pm and are greeted by the owner Nadine and Eric and Eric, two cyclists we met on the track at the point we were peering down the vertical slope and deciding to take the road.
 We take off our shoes and have a cold beer at the picnic table.